Call of Duty: Black Ops 4’s battle royale map includes Nuketown and more

 Call of Duty is finally going to enable you to say “Nuketown” when your friends ask you “where we dropping?”
 The official Twitter account for the long-running shooter series posted the first look at the map for Call of Duty: Black Ops 4’s Blackout mode, which is Call of Duty’s take on the battle royale genre.
 That last-player-standing game style has rocketed to popularity thanks to PlayerUnknown’s Battlegrounds and Fortnite, and now publisher Activision is trying to get in on the craze.

-Treyarch, the studio responsible for Black Ops 4, hasn’t revealed many details about Blackout — like how many players the mode supports — but that’s about to change.
-Beginning September 10 on PlayStation 4, the developer is launching a playable beta test of the mode.
+Treyarch, the studio responsible for Black Ops 4, hasn’t revealed many details about Blackout, but that’s about to change.
+Beginning September 10 on PlayStation 4, the developer is launching a playable beta test of the 80-player mode.
 That test will then later come to Xbox One and PC.

 We do know that Blackout will combine Call of Duty-style gunfighting with tension of surviving in a vast map with other players.
 We also knew that Treyarch planned to bring in elements from many of its other levels to make one large and familiar space for players to explore.
 Now, thanks to the screenshot of the map, we have a better idea of what that looks like.